 If you suspect or are unsure whether symptoms you’re experiencing might be a heart attack, call for medical help immediately.
 Five minutes may just save your life.
 Calling 911 is almost always the best way to get lifesaving treatment.
 Emergency medical services (EMS) staff can start treatment up to an hour sooner than getting to the hospital by car.
 EMS staff are also trained to resuscitate someone whose heart has stopped.
 Those experiencing chest pain who arrive by ambulance typically also receive faster treatment at the hospital.

 Our experts in non-medical home care in Nashville and nearby areas are trained and experienced in supporting individuals with heart disease in a variety of ways, such as providing medication reminders, preparing heart-healthy meals, encouraging doctor-approved exercise, and more.
 Our caregiving services include overnight stays as well, for those who don’t want to be alone through the night.
 We’d love to talk with you to learn more about the challenges you’re facing and to come up with a solution to make life safer and more comfortable.
-Contact us any time online or at 615-964-7726 to request a free in-home consultation.
+Contact us any time online or at 615-964-7726 to find out more about how you can partner with a caregiver in Nashville, TN or the surrounding areas for better quality of life for someone you love.